usnistgov/ndn-dpdk/iface/ethface/README.md

 Known limitations:

-* NDN-DPDK does not respond to Address Resolution Protocol (ARP) queries.
+* NDN-DPDK does not respond to Address Resolution Protocol (ARP) or Neighbor Discovery Protocol (NDP) queries.

   * To allow incoming packets to reach NDN-DPDK, configure MAC-IP binding on the IP router.